-That includes sensors and gas detection devices, too.
+This includes sensors and gas detection devices, too.

 Not to mention these sensors have the ability to sense measurements at rapid speed and are packed with an abundance of capabilities and features.

-What makes the best gas detection device?
+What makes the best gas sensor?

 Whether you need to detect CO2, O2, CO, or any other gas concentration finding the most effective, accurate, and reputable technology to do so, is not always an easy task.